-The costs of renting a motorbike in Thailand vary but in general expect to pay between 150 - 300 THB, that is $5 to $10 per day depending of course how heavy the bike is.
+Prices for renting a motorbike in Thailand may vary but in general expect to pay between 150 - 300 THB per day, that is $5 to $10 depending of course how heavy the bike is.
 The more reliable the shop the more you will pay as well.
 Hotels sometimes charge much more but at least you know you can trust them, as they are not trying to make money on a couple scratches.

 Always make sure you are insured either through your health care or travel insurance.
 Check your insurance what exactly is covered.
 Keep in mind that there are 4 things to be aware of:

 - Are you covered?